-The college pays full regard to DfE guidance 'Keeping Children Safe in Education' (KCSIE) 2023.
-We ensure that all appropriate measures are applied in relation to everyone who works in the college, who is likely to be perceived by the children and young people as a safe and trustworthy adult including e.g. volunteers and staff employed by contractors.
+The school pays full regard to DfE guidance 'Keeping Children Safe in Education' (KCSIE) 2023.
+We ensure that all appropriate measures are applied in relation to everyone who works in the school, who is likely to be perceived by the children as a safe and trustworthy adult including e.g. volunteers and staff employed by contractors.
 Safer recruitment practice as laid out in KCSIE (2023 part 3)) is adhered to in terms of scrutinising applicants and DBS Checks, appropriate to the level required.
 For this we use the Department for Education's (DfE) separate statutory guidance on supervision and regulated activity.

-This college is committed to keeping an up to date Single Central Record (SCR) or Register which covers the following people:
+This school is committed to keeping an up to date Single Central Record (SCR) or Register which covers the following people:

-- all staff (including supply staff) who work at the college; - all members of the college Governing body - all others who work in regular contact with children and young people in the college, including volunteers;
+- all staff (including supply staff) who work at the school; - all members of the school Governing body - all others who work in regular contact with children in the school, including volunteers;